Devtography/ibpy_native/README.md

 Python 3.7.7)
 - _Included IB API version - `9.79.01`_

-## Known issues
-- Function `IBBridge.get_historical_ticks` may raise an error with error code `200` - `No security definition has been found for the request` if the connection between IB and the TWS/IB Gateway instance has been dropped unexpectedly while requesting the data.
-It doesn't matter if the connection is restored shortly after the disconnection.

 ## Development status (a.k.a.
 Words from developers)
 Although the project is under the stage of active development, up until now (ver.
 0.1.1) it focuses on retrieving historical ticks for stock & future